+In 2014, he led the production of HKU's first Massive Open Online Courseware (MOOC) called Epidemics which had more than 10,000 enrollees on the edX platform.
 He is a member of the Scientific Committee for the Center for Health Protection in Hong Kong.
 He is an affiliated faculty member of the Center for Communicable Diseases Dynamics (CCDD) at the Harvard School of Public Health.
 He is the coordinator of the annual CCDD infectious disease modeling short course which aims to provide public health professionals an overview of the principles and applications of infectious disease modeling.
+This course has been hosted in Hong Kong, Beijing, Bangkok and KL in the past few years.
 He is an associate editor of the American Journal of Epidemiology.

 |2007-09-29||Most Promising Young Researcher Award, Food and Health Bureau, HKSAR Government, Hong Kong||Research Achievement|

 |2014-12-01||Research Output Prize 2014: Yu H, Wu JT, Cowling BJ, Liao Q, Fang VJ, Zhou S, Wu P, Zhou H, Lau EH, Guo D, Ni MY, Peng Z, Feng L, Jiang H, Luo H, Li Q, Feng Z, Wang Y, Yang W, Leung GM.
 Effect of closure of live poultry markets on poultry-to-person transmission of avian influenza A H7N9 virus: an ecological study.
 Lancet.
 2014; 383(9916): 541-8.: The University of Hong Kong||Research Achievement|